 Candidates are expected to have strong theoretical and research methodological foundations and be able to conduct their research fairly independently.

-To qualify for each of the Doctor of Philosophy (Marketing), applicants must possess one of the following qualifications:
+To qualify for either one of the Doctor of Philosophy (Finance, Marketing, Accounting & Management) programmes, applicants must possess one of the following qualifications:

-- A Master’s Degree [Level 7, Malaysian Qualifications Framework (MQF)] in a business or related with a CGPA of at least 3.00 as accepted by the PBS Senate; or
+- A Master’s Degree [Level 7, Malaysian Qualifications Framework (MQF)] in related fields as accepted by the PBS Senate; or

-- Other qualifications that is recognised as equivalent to a Master’s degree as approved by the PBS Senate.
+- Other qualifications equivalent to a Master’s Degree (Level 7, MQF) recognised by the Malaysian government.

 PHASE I – COURSEWORK